-Teacher candidates are assigned to urban Associate Schools with a significant Aboriginal student population for the two practicum components in the fall term.
-The winter term practicum component, will occur where possible, in a designated First Nations Associate School in the Queen's University catchment area.
+ATEP Practicum Format Campus-based candidates are assigned to an Associate School for both practicum components in the fall term.
+The winter term practicum component will occur where possible, in a designated First Nations Associate School or in a school with a significant Aboriginal student population within the Queen's catchment area, with an OCT certified teacher in good standing.
+Candidates will return to their original Associate School for the summer 2 practicum component.